Johncci/summer-soccer-camp/README.md

   * I encountered difficulty postioning in the home page with the about us section.
 I was using float properties at this time, I could not get the image div and the text div to display side by side.
 I spoke to my mentor about my positioning problems and he recommended flex positioning.
 I changed to using flex properties and this made it easier for me to position these elements.

   * The hamburger menu would not display as expected on small screen sizes.
 I spoke to my mentor who reviewed this issue and told me to look at my media queries overlapping.
 The problem was that the small screen size was being overuled by larger screen sizes which had the CSS command of display:None;.
 I addressed this issue by creating a minimum width media query which prevented the larger screen media query from passing down to the smaller screens.
 This was all achieved with assistance from my mentor.

+  * Tha hamburger menu was staying open on arrival to the website.
+The reason for this was the specificity was not properly utilized to target the menu and the command display:none; was not working as expected.
+I addressed this by taking the following action - header>#menu.

+  * The sign up form was not responsive on horizontal mobile viewing.
+I changed the height values to VH values for the page, the form and the text spacing to address this issue.
 <br>

 ## <U>**W3C Validator**</U>